 We expect that the Cocos Ridge subduction caused extensive fracturing of the upper plate that modified the hydrological system (e.g., flow paths, flow rates, heat flow, and mass transport).
 Landward-dipping reflectors cutting through the upper plate have been interpreted to connect all the way to the plate boundary.
-Geochemistry can open a window directly to the seismogenic zone through the analysis of parameters that can be related to chemical reactions or mineral precipitation occurring at seismogenic depths.
-Fluids are also a key control factor on seismicity because fluid pressure is a physical variable defining the stress state and is a parameter of the effective stress law.
+Geochemistry can open a window directly to the seismogenic zone through the analysis of parameters that can be related to chemical reactions occurring at seismogenic depths.
+Fluids are also highly relevant to seismicity because fluid pressure is a key parameter defining the stress state of the formation.
 Fluid pressure and temperature control the strength and frictional behavior of the rocks.
 Stress state and deformation processes, in turn, influence porosity and permeability and, consequently, fluid pressure.
 Hence, measuring the thermal and hydrologic regime is critical.
 Fluid pressure and temperature may be measured in situ until a depth where the material is semiconsolidated.
 Laboratory analysis, such as consolidation tests, can give indirect but realistic values of pore pressure.

-4. Measure the stress field along the updip limit of the seismogenic zone.
+4. Measure the stress field and the heat flow along the updip limit of the seismogenic zone.